michal-h21/tex4ebook/README.md

 Troubleshooting
 ---------------

+When compilation of the document breaks with error during `LaTeX` run, it may be caused by some problem in `tex4ht` configuration.
+Comment out line `\usepackage{tex4ebook}` in your source file and run command:

+    htlatex filename

+if same error as in `tex4ebook` run arises, the problem is in some `tex4ht` configuration.
+Try to identify the source of problem and if you cannot find the solution, make minimal example showing the error and ask for help either on [tex4ht mailinglist](http://tug.org/mailman/listinfo/tex4ht) or on [TeX-sx](http://tex.stackexchange.com/).

+### Validation

-After document compilation use command line tool epubcheck to find if your document contains any error.
+In case of successful compilation, use command line tool epubcheck to find if your document contains any error.

 Type

     epubcheck filename.epub

-### Common issues:
+#### Common issues:

     WARNING: filename.epub: item (OEBPS/foo.boo) exists in the zip file, but is not declared in the OPF file